As we grow, take the time to understand unit economics.

 It’s important to note, the gross profit is not always positive.
 If the amount we spend on acquisition is greater than our revenue then we may make a loss on a per customer basis.
 We’re effectively selling $4 bags of feijoas for $3!

 We can also calculate one of the most common ratios for a SaaS business model:

 Ideally the value of this ratio is 3+.

 It depends how stable and predictable our churn rate is, because both LTV and CTS depend so heavily on our estimate of tenure.

 An alternative measure, that takes churn out of the equation, is to calculate the payback period (i.e. the number of months that it will take to earn back the average acquisition cost) or use the annual value rather than lifetime value as the denominator in the equation.

 CAC:ACV = CAC / (ARPU * 12)

 When there is only one person or a small team covering multiple areas of the business, it’s difficult, if not impossible, to split staff costs into the different areas.
-So, for example, until we have a separate sales and support team then it probably doesn’t teach us much to calculate separate CTS and CAC values.
+For example, until we have a separate sales and support team then it probably doesn’t teach us much to calculate separate CTS and CAC values.

 Likewise, a small customer base often leads to volatile churn rates.
-Some months we may have a large number of customers churn, and other months we may have none at all (and all of these calculations break if we think our churn rate is 0%!)
+Some months we may have a large number of customers churn, and other months we may have none at all (and all of these calculations break if our churn rate is 0%!)